axr167/interview-prep/technical-rounds/00-Graphs/README.md

 In order to know what is currently on the stack, keep all the contents of the stack on a set.
 If the set contains the current element the there is a cycle.

+Hence in this scenario a node has 3 states: Visited; Visited and in Stack; Unvisited.
+We can also do cycle detection by storing these states within the node.

 # Questions:

 ### 1. Shortest path problem 1